-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: Professional development Students who are foster youth, English learners, and low-income will benefit from this action and the action is being implemented LEA wide.
-Scope: LEA-wide
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide 4.1 Action: Three District in-service days Need: Professional development Scope: LEA-wide All staff will benefit from professional development to stay current in our practice and be able to differentiate our instruction to meet the needs of all students.
+Professional development will include how to meet the needs of our students who are foster youth, English learners, and low-income.
+Students who are foster youth, English learners, and low-income will benefit from this action and the action is being implemented LEA wide.
+PD Calendar